How to Deal with Lawyer Burnout

 My friend Champ of Champagne and Capital Gains points to feeling “like you have no power or influence.”
 Because of the internet and social media we can constantly compare ourselves to others, and we will always find ourselves and our accomplishments wanting.
 Even though we accomplish things that our parents could never dream of, it’s never going to seem like enough.

 It’s difficult to get a sense of personal accomplishment in legal work these days.
-Litigation takes years or decades before resolution.
-In bigger law firms, associates can toil for years without being able to take ownership of a deposition or a brief.
+Litigation takes years before final resolution.
+In bigger firms, associates can toil for years without being able to take ownership of a deposition or a brief.

 Can we talk about hustle porn?
-It seems like everyone is bragging about how much they can accomplish and how little sleep they get.
+Everyone brags about how much they can accomplish and how little sleep they get.
 Sleep has such a bad rap.
 Over the past century, we adjusted our sleeping patterns to max out productivity.
 Arianna Huffington didn’t pay attention to sleeping until she nearly collapsed from exhaustion.

 Moreover, unemployed lawyers have the additional burden of paying off law school debt without being unable to find or hold down a job.
 Only 63% of law school graduates in 2015 were able to find full-time bar-passage required employment.